AbbasSrour/notes/SRS.md

 - Mention for cancellation and reschedule the time or cancellation fee
 - Vendor specifies the time before the user can cancel or reschedule
 - Vendor can change the time event
+- Vendor can cancel events, which has different rules for money refund
 -